 MAO, with its medical component Copeland Care Clinic, is a nonprofit organization serving individuals living with HIV/AIDS.
 Currently the agency is providing services to over 1600 patients who live in Montgomery and 28 surrounding counties in Southeast Alabama.
 Available services are:

 - Copeland Care Clinic provides complete primary health care that includes physician visits, laboratory tests, clinical pharmacist counseling, etc.

 - MAO-Dothan, a second permanent clinic site, provides primary HIV specific health care five days per week.

-- 10 rural medical clinic sites include: Barbour-Clayton, Escambia–Brewton, Conecuh–Evergreen, Covington–Andalusia, Henry–Abbeville and Marengo-Linden, Lowndes–Selma & Hayneville, Perry-Marion, Pike–Troy, and Counties).
+- 10 rural medical clinic sites include: Barbour-Clayton, Escambia–Brewton, Conecuh–Evergreen, Covington–Andalusia, Henry–Abbeville and Marengo-Linden, Lowndes–Selma & Hayneville, Perry-Marion, and Pike–Troy).
 Patients at these sites receive services primarily through telemedicine.